-YouTube is always a firm favourite!
+Using devices like phones and Children love to watch videos and YouTube is always a firm favourite!
 But sometimes children can be exposed to videos that are not meant for them.
 YouTube Kids is a It's really important your child safer way for children to explore knows what's ok to share online their interests, however it is still and what they should check with important to monitor the content!
 You can find more information about this on YouTube: what parents need to know.

-information on the risks and how Remember, primary-age children should be supervised at all times when online.
+should be supervised at all times when online.